Posts

 Image

-The 1-hour drive to Annecy was fairly straightforward, and our accommodation was across from Lake Annecy, with the Old Town being a 15-minute walk.
+The 1-hour drive to Annecy was fairly straightforward and our accommodation was across from Lake Annecy, with the Old Town being a 15-minute walk.
 Again, the weather was kind to us, and it only started raining on the day we left.
 The Old Town is a must-see when travelling in the area.
 A canal weaves its way through the centre of town with a multitude of amazing buildings, shops, restaurants and cafes.
 Lake Annecy These croissants were 30cm long!
 They even had Max's name on them!
 We were fortunate to also be there when the street market was on.
 The range of fresh produce was impressive, with the cheese stalls being our favourite.
 Two nights were enough to take in the atmosphere, architecture and local cuisine.
 We found the people very friendly and happy to chat to us.
-In talking to the manager at our hotel, we found out that real estate was too expensive to buy if working locally as the wages were quite low, Subsequently, a large number of them got jobs in Switzerland...
+In talking to the manager at our hotel, we found out that real estate was too expensive to buy if working locally as the wages were quite low.
+Subsequently, a large number of people got jobs in Switzerlan...

 129. Les Contamines - French Alps - France - House and Pet Sitting - Episode 43